 “I stopped pretending to myself that I was anything other than what I was, and began to direct all my energy into finishing the only work that mattered to me.
 Had I really succeeded at anything else, I might never have found the determination to succeed in the one arena I believed I truly belonged. “

 Lacking proper direction as to what career path to follow, he dropped out of college after six months and spent the next 18 months of his life dropping in on creative classes at the school.
 Jobs later recounted how one course in calligraphy developed his love of typography.

-Steve Jobs’ early career began In 1976, when Jobs was just 21, he and his friend Steve Wozniak started the popular Apple Computer in the Jobs’ family garage.
+Steve Jobs’ early career began In 1976 when Jobs was just 21, he and his friend Steve Wozniak started the popular Apple Computer in the Jobs’ family garage.
 They funded their entrepreneurial venture by Jobs selling his Volkswagen bus and Wozniak selling his beloved scientific calculator, respectively.
-Jobs and Wozniak are credited with revolutionising the computer industry with Apple by democratising technology and making machines cheaper, smaller, intuitive and accessible to everyday consumers all over the world.
+Jobs and Wozniak are credited with revolutionizing the computer industry with Apple by democratizing technology and making machines cheaper, smaller, intuitive and accessible to everyday consumers all over the world.